 Oh, no!
 If I have to search women's handbags, I'll sometimes find things I don't want to see.
-They often carry around band-aids, and tampons—which I don't mind as long as they're unused.
+They often carry around plasters and tampons – which I don't mind as long as they're unused.
 But I also found a dildo once.
 Of course, you find drugs.
-Weapons are totally forbidden.
-If someone has a knife, or a taser, or something, they're not getting in.
-Pepper spray is OK, but we'll still take it and they can pick it back up later.
-Men sometimes stick stuff down their underpants, but I can't really go around grabbing every other dude by the nuts.
+What is totally forbidden is weapons.
+If someone has a knife or a taser or something, they're not getting in.
+Pepper spray is ok, but we'll still seize it and they can pick it back up later.
+Men sometimes stick stuff down their underpants, but I can't really go around grabbing every second bloke by the nuts.

 Which club-goers are the worst?

 Drunk women.
-When I have to kick a drunk man out for bothering guests, I can grab him by the arms.
+When I have to kick a drunk man out for bothering guests, I can grab them by their arms.
 You can't touch a woman.
-I also don't have time to debate why she was kicked out, which is what they all seem to demand.
+I also don't have time to debate why she to go, which is what they all seem to demand.
 And as soon as you try to physically remove them, they shout "I can't believe you're touching a woman!"

 Are there fun sides to your job?

 Yeah, sure.
 It's funny when someone is trying to smuggle a bottle in for example, but it's still sticking out of their bag.
-I'll say, "You've got a bottle," and they'll still say, "No, I don't."
-Or I'll look at their fake ID and it'll say that they're six feet tall and the person standing in front of you is obviously no taller than five feet.
+I'll say, "You've got a bottle" and they'll still say, "No, I haven't."
+Or I'll look at their fake ID and it'll say that they're 6 feet tall and the person standing in front of you is obviously no more than 5 feet.

 Recently a boy and a girl were arguing and the boy hit the girl.
 We went in.
 Then my colleague, who grabbed the boy to kick him out, suddenly had the girl on his back, scratching at his face.
 As soon as it was resolved, they started making out with each other right in front of us.